 When we use your material, JD will partially disagree with your characterization of Meredith Raimondo.
-The vast bulk of the blame for the dumb things which she did must fall directly on the trustees and the then president of the college.
+The vast bulk of the blame for the dumb things she did must fall directly on the trustees and the college’s then-president.

 Let me address your many questions one at a time.

-The term neo-Puritan comes close to a one-word description of the problem plaguing not only Oberlin but also much of society, and that problem revolves around proselyting agitation by a neo-Puritan reactionary left.
+The term neo-Puritan comes close to a one-word description of the problem plaguing Oberlin and much of society.
+That problem revolves around proselyting agitation by a neo-Puritan reactionary left.
 And no, I do not believe that “reactionary” and “left” are in this context contradictory terms.
-I try to be careful in the use of language but remain concerned that others might think I deem the “left” part-and-parcel of, or synonymous with “liberalism”.
-By way of explanation, when I think of the “left” I think of Leon Trotsky or Maximilien
+I try to be careful in using language but remain concerned that others might think I deem the “left” part-and-parcel of or synonymous with “liberalism.”
+By way of explanation, when I think of the “left,” I think of Leon Trotsky or Maximilien.
+[Robespierre]

-Robespierre, when I think of “liberalism” I think of Thomas Jefferson or John Locke.
+When I think of “liberalism,” I think of Thomas Jefferson or John Locke.

-I define neo-Puritanism as a pseudo-religious mindset, whereby one’s beliefs take precedent over any and all evidence that is contrary to this belief.
-Example: communism has been deemed a pseudo-religious ideology, and there’s no better example of a neo-Puritan acting within the dogma of communist ideology than Trofim Lysenko.
-Lysenko at one time the preeminent driving force in Soviet agricultural rejected Mendelian genetics, believing (like Boas) that genetics played no part in inheritance.
+I define neo-Puritanism as a pseudo-religious mindset, whereby one’s beliefs take precedent over any evidence that is contrary to this belief.
+Example: communism has been deemed a pseudo-religious ideology, and there’s no better example of neo-Puritan acting within the dogma of communist ideology than Trofim Lysenko.
+Lysenko, at one time the preeminent driving force in Soviet agriculture, rejected Mendelian genetics, believing (like Boas) that genetics played no part in inheritance.
 Recall that since the beginnings of agriculture, some 10,000 years

 By the way, Norton’s “crime” was that he sent racy notes to four students in the female department.
 These letters were so obscene, the cover-up committee said, that they conveniently couldn’t be made public.

-These are the people that in their heart-of-hearts believe — they believe absolutely and unquestionably what they’re doing is right — irrespective.
-The classic analogies from the religious world are Galileo and Copernicus who faced charges of heresy brought by the Inquisition because the biblical literalists of the church believed in their heart-of-hearts that the Sun and planets revolved around the Earth, the geocentric model.
-A more modern analogy may be found amongst the Creationists, who despite mountains of evidence to the contrary believe that the Earth is only some 6,000 – 10,000 years old.
-And recall the bible story of Abraham, this guy so much believed in the voices he heard in his head that in spite of all moral precepts to the contrary he was willing to cut his son Isaac’s throat from ear-to-ear.
+In their heart-of-hearts, these are the people who believe — they believe absolutely and unquestionably what they’re doing is right — irrespective.
+The classic analogies from the religious world are Galileo and Copernicus, who faced charges of heresy brought by the Inquisition because the biblical literalists of the church believed in their heart-of-hearts that the Sun and planets revolved around the Earth, the geocentric model.
+A more modern analogy may be found amongst the Creationists, who, despite mountains of evidence to the contrary, believe that the Earth is only some 6,000 – 10,000 years old.
+And recall the bible story of Abraham, this guy so much believed in the voices he heard in his head that despite all moral precepts to the contrary, he was willing to cut his son Isaac’s throat from ear-to-ear.
 So too it is with today’s neo-Puritans, so too is with the ideological descendants of Charles Grandison Finney, the father of religious brainwashing.

 Permission?
 Sure, use within context whatever you want.